-What kind of potential does metered billing have?
-Well, metered billing allows businesses to accurately charge their customers based on how much they use their products.
+Well, it allows businesses to accurately charge their customers based on how much they use their products.
 That helps companies better manage the costs that come with providing those products and services.
 IoT manufacturers, for example, can leverage metered billing to pay for the server space they need to maintain their services.

 It also allows customers to pay for only what they use, so they don’t feel like they’ve wasted their money.

 This sounds like a great win-win situation, but the only way for a business to succeed with this billing model is to take a strategic approach to the whole thing.
-Here are five things that every company must consider when they are deciding whether to implement metered billing structures.
+Here are five things that every company must consider when deciding whether to implement metered billing structures.

 1. Whether companies Product is Suited to a Metered Billing Structure

 Can the product/service you provide be broken down into individual units?
 If it can, then what elements or components are the select units based on?
-Customers must be able to understand those elements easily, so they aren’t shocked when they receive their first metered bill.
+Customers must understand those elements easily.
+So they aren’t shocked when they receive their first bill.

 2. How Well Do Your Customers Understand Metered Billing?

-Metered billing can only work well when customers understand what it means, and it meets their expectations.
+Metered billing can only work well when customers understand what it means and meet their expectations.
 If businesses bill their customers based on the resources they use, then they have to ensure customers understand how the different resources are defined and how their consumption affects prices.

 Imagine a streaming service that uses usage based billing.
 While it makes sense to charge by data used, customers may feel that they should be charged by how many videos they watch or songs they listen to.
 Customers may be confused about how their bill matches what they have consumed.

 3. How Does Customer Consumption Affect your Costs?